Updated on 2025-09-04 GMT+08:00

 Billing for a Hibernated Cluster

-A cluster billed in yearly/monthly mode cannot be hibernated.
+A cluster billed on the yearly/monthly basis cannot be hibernated.

-You do not need to pay for the management of a hibernated cluster, but the cloud services used in the cluster, such as EVS disks, EIPs, and bandwidths will be charged in their own billing modes like yearly/monthly or pay-per-use.
+You do not need to pay for the management of a hibernated cluster, but the cloud service resources used in the cluster, such as EVS disks, EIPs, and bandwidths will be charged in their own billing modes like yearly/monthly or pay-per-use.

 NOTE: